-This easy ham and peas is the perfect way to use ham leftovers for a quick and delicious weeknight pasta dinner.
+This easy alfredo with ham and peas is the perfect way to use leftover ham for a quick and delicious weeknight pasta dinner.
 The whole meal is finished in 20 minutes or less -- including the time it takes for the water to boil!

-Every Easter after I’ve made our very favorite pineapple mustard glazed ham for the feast we end up having tons and tons of ham leftovers.
+Every Easter I make our very favorite mustard glazed ham with pineapples for the feast and we always end up having tons and tons of leftover ham.

 - A bag of frozen peas

-- Alfredo sauce: either homemade or store-bought.
+- Alfredo sauce: either homemade or a jar of store-bought.
 The homemade recipe I use is so easy, it is done before the pasta has finished boiling.
 You probably have everything you need already on hand!
 You can get the alfredo sauce recipe here.

 If your family doesn't like peas, you could easily substitute frozen broccoli or asparagus here.
 The green vegetable gives the perfect burst of flavor with the creamy alfredo sauce.

 - 1 bag of frozen peas